Personnel security clearances are part of recruiting

 Supo may perform personnel security clearance vetting on anyone whose work involves access to premises that are important for security or processing confidential information.

-Supo performs all Finnish security clearance vettings aside from those conducted by the Defence Command within the Defence Administration.
+Supo performs all Finnish security clearance vettings aside from those conducted by the Defence Command within the Defence Forces.

 Supo takes special care to ensure respect for fundamental rights when performing security clearance vettings.